cfu288/ml-predict-lipohpillicity/README.md

   - Does the similarity of a target molecule to the training set affect its abiliy to be accurately predicted?

 #### Notebooks
-- main.ipynb: General exploration to see if we can predict lipophillicity values of molecules given a molecular fingerprint
+- 1_main.ipynb: General exploration to see if we can predict lipophillicity values of molecules given a molecular fingerprint
+- 2_PCA.ipynb: Experimenting with PCA for speeding up training time/visualizations

 #### Conda/environment setup